spkdroid/BumbleBee/README.md

   <br>
 </h1>

-<h4 align="center">Bumble Bee provides breaking news in short or brief less than 100 words.
-The breaking news inside the application are provided based on the country.</h4>
+<h4 align="center">View all Breaking news around the world, filter them based on countries.
+All the news content are short and brief.</h4>